alokreddy/project-euler/readme.md

-This repo created to track my Project Euler Progress.
+This repo is created to track my Project Euler progress.

 I would be solving all the problems in Javascript (Node.js) and Python (Jupyter Notebooks) and updating the same here.